-12-time founder.
-Specializing in technology small businesses, single founders, founder teams, B2B, revenue models, business generation, traction, marketing, business models, software, and product planning.
-Currently VP, Sales at Gun.io where I oversee dozens of product and software teams and run the sales organization.
+Specializing in technology B2B, revenue models, business generation, traction, business models.
+I'm a closer.
+I turn leads into revenue.
+Former VP, Sales at Gun.io where I oversaw dozens of product and software teams and ran the sales organization.
 I'm currently the host of Gun.io's The Frontier Podcast, a high-frequency biz dev vehicle generating a 5x ROI.

 If you're interested in a different viewpoint all together, I would be able to tell you about how we sell Scrum without Waterfall.
 We don't ever have to fixed-bid anything.
 I generally find that fixed-bid is a solid way to lose your shirt.

 You're going to want a comprehensive marketing strategy that determines where your likely customers spend their time online and you'll want to focus on one to two channels that you will work to their maximum benefit until you feel they are saturated.
 You probably also want to think about enabling technologies that will allow you to scale your inputs so you don't have to wear yourself out services clients while your business development suffers.
 There are a lot of "it depends" in your question.
 It's not enough to "find" if you don't have an engagement strategy of what you will do when you find them.
 I'd be happy to talk through this with you and point you in the right direction.
 All of my work is related to B2B sales of this nature.

 I almost always turn to Upwork for work like this and I focus on the Philippines.
 Excellent workforce, good attitudes, and effective results if you screen well.
 Can't beat the cost, either.
 Don't expect to get good results from the lowest priced, but I have had superb folks at $15/hour.